airspot-dev/krules/OVERVIEW.md

 The rule is up of 2 sections: **filters** and **processing**.

 If the filter section passes the  whole processing section is executed (unless some exception is raised, we will talk about that).
 Both sections are a pipeline of small functions which represent the essential building blocks of the application logic.
-They can be very generalized or strictly specific to application domain.
+They can be very generalized or strictly specific to application domain, and they can be considered a sort of promise hooked to the event (or events) to which the containing Rules is subscribed to.
 The framework encourages and promotes a high reusability of the code by providing the developer with the elements necessary to build you own blocks.
 We like to call them micro-assets.
 At each step within the pipeline the payload can be altered enriching it with information available for subsequent blocks.